 - The posting appears on a list maintained by the Internet Crime Complaint Center

-Students who believe an employer has misrepresented themselves or their organization, violated non-discrimination or harassment laws, posted an illegally/unethically structured position, or generally not complied with Career Center employer policies should contact the Career Center at email@example.com to initiate an investigation.
+Students who believe an employer has misrepresented themselves or their organization, violated non-discrimination or harassment laws, posted an illegally/unethically structured position, or generally have not complied with Career Center policies should contact the Career Center immediately at email@example.com or (707) 664-2198.

 The Federal Trade Commission (FTC) has given the following instructions to individuals who have responded to fraudulent postings:

-- If a student has sent money to a fraudulent employer, the student should contact their bank or credit card company immediately to close the account and stop the charges.
+- If a student has sent money to a fraudulent employer, the student should contact their bank or credit card company immediately to close the account.